 - Select which media you want to use:

 - USB flash drive: Attach a blank USB flash drive with at least 8GB of space.
 Any content on the flash drive will be deleted.

-On the next screen, select the USB flash drive you want to use to to boot Windows 11 from.
+On the next screen, select the USB flash drive you want to boot Windows 11.

 When you click Next, the tool should begin downloading Windows 11 onto the USB flash drive to boot from.

 Then take the USB flash drive to the computer you want to install Windows 11.